-The borough’s four main departments, Planning, Public Services, Public Safety, and Economic Development, provide most government services.
-Additionally, through a nonprofit corporation, the borough subsidizes the Sulianich Art Center, which promotes traditional Native arts and crafts as a reliable source of income for our residents.
+NWAB’s five main departments, Administration, Planning, Public Service, Public Safety and Economic Development, provide most government services.
+Specialized support services are provided to each department through the Office of the Mayor, the Clerk’s Office, Human Resource, Grants and Finance.
+Additionally, through a nonprofit corporation, the Borough subsidizes the Sulanich Art Gallery, which promotes traditional Native arts and crafts as a reliable source of income for our residents.

 A Bright Future

 The NWAB plans to find ways to permanently diversify its economy by being at the table when it comes to undeveloped mineral resources within the Northwest Arctic region.
 The Northwest Arctic Borough is uniquely positioned to greatly expand its role in supporting the state’s economy.
 With declining oil revenue and prices, Alaska needs an economic bridge to diversify its economy.
 The state also needs to find ways to permanently diversify its economy.
 The undeveloped mineral resources of the Northwest Arctic region offer a major opportunity to expand economic diversity and provide high-paying jobs.
 The Northwest Arctic Borough is blessed with substantial known deposits of zinc, lead, silver, gold, coal, jade, copper, and other metals.
 Several companies are actively exploring a number of new prospects in the area and Teck is expanding their work.
 The world’s largest lead and zinc mine, Red Dog Mine, lies just 70 miles north of Kotzebue and is one of our main revenue sources.
 In 2017, Red Dog had a gross profit of $971 million and paid NANA $325 million in royalties.
 The mine has a NANA shareholder hire of 55 percent.
 Red Dog serves as a model of how mineral development can occur in rural areas with the support and input of the local communities.